hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 Here's two example use cases where Segmentation comes in very useful:

 1. Let's suppose I have an international blockbuster game with players connecting from different parts of the World.
 In order to offer a more personalized experience for my players, I might want to segment players by region or country.
 I can create a Segment based on country, with Segment Values of the countries my players are situated in.
 When added to such a Segment, the players will receive a different experience.
-For example, each Segment Value (or country in this case) could have different values for virtual goods, the amount of awards they receive upon obtaining an achievement, or the rates of their 6 currencies that spread across their game.
+For example, each Segment Value (or country in this case) could have different values for Virtual Goods, the amount of awards they receive upon obtaining an Achievement, or the rates of their 6 currencies that spread across their game.
 2. What about language?
 A much simpler and customizable method than Geo Locations would be to introduce a language Segment.
 Based on the user's Segment Values for a language Segment, users could receive messages for new high scores, challenges, and team invitations all in their respective native languages, as well as customizing the name and descriptions of Leaderboards, Challenges, Achievements, and so on.

 ## Managing Segment Configurations